 Graduate nominees must be engaged in research that relates to some aspect of the Great Plains, but do not need to be attending a university located on the Great Plains.
 The research can be broadly applicable or topical as long as there is a defined applicability to Great Plains research topics.
 For example: Research on ethics topics that may span regional boundaries but is applicable to the Great Plains and other geographic areas.

-Submit the following documents to the Native American Student Award Committee Chair(s) [2021 Date TBA].
+Submit the following documents to the Native American Student Award Committee Chair(s) by October 31, 2021.
 Either electronic or written applications are acceptable:

 Student’s resume or vita (graduate students) or a list of coursework, past and present (undergraduates)